tursilion/vdpcap/readme.md

 - No sprite disables the sprite layer
 - No background disables the background layer
 - 80 column hack may allow some F18A and some (16k!)
 9938 80 column screens to display

+You can go one further and type arbitrary addresses in some of the fields.
+This will not reflect valid VDP register settings, but can be used to verify the layout of binary files, for instance.
+If you need a stock bitmap SIT, enter the invalid address 4000.